The Southeastern Telehealth Resource Center

 The Southeastern Telehealth Resource Center’s role is meant to be complementary to the activities of telemedicine programs in the Southeast.
 SETRC provides the basis for widespread application of educational and clinical support services and technical advances that have been studied and successfully implemented at Georgia Partnership for Telehealth and its partner sites.

-SETRC is supported by grant number 1 U1UTH42521‐01‐00 from the Office for the Advancement of Telehealth, Federal Office of Rural Health Policy, Health Resources and Services Administration, Department of Health and Human Services.
+SETRC is supported by award number U1UTH42521‐01‐00 from the Office for the Advancement of Telehealth, Federal Office of Rural Health Policy, Health Resources and Services Administration, Department of Health and Human Services.

 Telehealth is changing the way we think about health and provide healthcare